 Bamboo is a misunderstood plant.
 It is native to every continent except Europe.
-General idea is that for a species to be truly invasive on an ecosystem, it has to be able to spread easily over great distances.
-This is why the focus on invasive species is on it ability to spread by seeds.
+In summary, for a species to be truly invasive in an ecosystem, it has to be able to spread quickly over great distances.
+This is why the focus on invasive species is on its ability to spread by seeds.
 Bamboo is only expansive on a small localized scale because viable spreading only occurs from the root system.
-Control the root system and you control bamboo.
-You don’t have to worry about the elements, animals or insects spreading bamboo.
+Control the root system, and you control bamboo.
+You don’t have to worry about the elements, animals, or insects spreading bamboo.
 Bamboo gets a bad name because of irresponsible planting on property lines, not that it is actually capable of taking over the world.
-With simple management techniques or barriers, bamboo can because a very beneficial plant in your landscape.
+With simple management techniques or bamboo control barriers, bamboo can be a very beneficial plant in your landscape.

 |Characteristics of Invasive Plants||Characteristics of Bamboo|

 |Regular and abundant flowering.||Bamboo has abundant but extremely irregular flowering, typically on 75+ year cycles for temperate bamboos.|

 |Heavy seed set and excellent germination.||Seed set is usually quite poor, germination only occurs in exact conditions.|

 |Long seed dormancy and staggered germination.||Seed dormancy in the wild is approximately 2 weeks.|